uksrc-developers/skaeor/hera/azimuth/README.md

 # Azimuth tests

 After successfully running the `hera_pspec` pipeline on NRAO, we transferred the same subset of data used on NRAO to Azimuth and ran a similar test on a general.medium Linux with ssh platform.
-So far, we have only tested the `hera_pspec` step, the jupyter notebook step will follow in the future.
+So far, we have only tested the `hera_pspec` step, the jupyter notebook step will follow in the future (please see the [H1C IDR3 power spectrum pipeline](https://confluence.skatelescope.org/display/SRCSC/H1C+IDR3+power+spectrum+pipeline) confluence page for more details).
 This test is described in the following subsections.
-More information is available on the [H1C IDR3 Power Spectra](https://confluence.skatelescope.org/display/SRCSC/H1C+IDR3+Power+Spectra) confluence page.

 ## python environment